Programs

 Hiroko Kubo

 Hiroko Kubo was born in Hiroshima, Japan in 1987, and currently lives and works in Chiba.
 She obtained her MFA from Texas Christian University.
 Using ancient myths and idols as themes, she creates sculptures out of materials commonly used in modern society, such as blue sheets and steel.
-She held a recent major solo exhibition, Goddess of Steel Frame (2024, Pola Museum Annex, Tokyo), and has participated in numerous art festivals including Setouchi International Art Festival 2016 and Saitama International Art Festival 2020.
+She held a recent major solo exhibition, Steel framed Goddess (2024, Pola Museum Annex, Tokyo), and has participated in numerous art festivals including Setouchi International Art Festival 2016 and Saitama International Art Festival 2020.